clojurewerkz/cassaforte.docs/articles/cassandra_key_concepts.md

 This way we can make schema flexible, but there's nothing special about it, you may say.

+### Dynamic Tables

-Dynamic Column Families is something that is more specific to Cassandra.
+__Dynamic Column Families__ is something that is more specific to Cassandra.
 It is related to the Wide Rows concept.
 Let's say we need to store information about how the movie was rated.
-For that, we create a Movies table with a composite key, that consists of title and time, when it was rated.
-We'll use rating column to store rating for the given time.
+For that, we create a `movies` table with a _composite key_, that consists of `title` and `time`, when it was rated.
+We'll use `rating` column to store rating for the given time.

 ```sql
 CREATE TABLE movies (title varchar, rating int, time timestamp, PRIMARY KEY (title, time));